luxfi/docs/network/docs/tooling/cli-guides/import-subnet.md

     Custom
 ```

-Lux-CLI needs to know the VM type, to hit its repository and select
+Lux CLI needs to know the VM type, to hit its repository and select
 what VM versions are available.
 This works automatically for Lux Partners VMs (like Subnet-EVM).